athomasoriginal/com.betweentwoparens/README.md

 ### Footnotes

-Footnotes are great when you have additional clarifying comments or want to credit someone else work etc. For this reason, I provide a quick way of adding footnotes to your blog posts.
+Footnotes are great when you have additional comments to make which are valuable to reveal nuance, but not so valuable as to be front and center with the main content.

 ```html
 <a href="#footnotes" aria-describedby="footnote-label" id="footnotes-ref"